Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 5/30/2023

 Continued to work on the bug; determined that the issue might be that the last components connects to itself, rather than to another component, which causes a infinite loop because there's no end point.

+### 6/4/2023

+Worked on an undo button so that we don't have to restart the simulation when we make a mistake.
+Still a few bugs